Elevate Customer Service: From Basics to Concierge-Level Care

 One standard that makes this difficult is the set of self-serving metrics by which a company might define a department's success.
 Businesses may feel they are succeeding if they can keep certain metrics high: short wait and call times, more upsells, etc. While these things are important, they mostly help define if the team is "pulling its weight" in helping the company's bottom line.

-For example, the industry obsession with keeping call times short is often misguided advice.
-It’s true that agents should be excellent communicators, able convey all the information in less time.
+The industry obsession with keeping call times short is often misguided advice.
+It's true that agents should be excellent communicators, able to convey all the information in less time.
 However, short call times have become a goal in and of themselves.
 At its worst, this causes agents to rush customers through calls, at the expense of clarity.

 One standard that makes this difficult, particularly in the world of loyalty programs and membership benefits for associations, is the trend toward unsupported benefits.
 In these instances, customers and members are left to fend for themselves to ensure the benefits they receive end up actually delivering the value they expect.